RavEngine/RavEngine/README.md

 # RavEngine
-A C++20 cross-platform game library, with emphasis on performance and ease of use.
+A C++20 cross-platform game framework, with emphasis on performance and ease of use.
 Notable features:
 1. Fast Parallel ECS
    - Unique feature: Supports querying by base classes without virtual!
    - Also supports Unity-style scripting with full automatic parallelization